Trigleos/mallux.tech/_posts/2021-03-25-ransomware-anatomy.md

 ---
 # Art Gallery
 ## TL;DR
-Analyze a ransomware attack though network traffic
+Analyze a ransomware attack through network traffic
 ## Description
 This was a Forensics challenge from the DaVinciCTF, where my team irNoobs managed to finish on the 4th place.
 This challenge particularly was extremely interesting as it closely mirrored an investigation of a ransomware attack, from the initial infection vector to the encryption routine.